techidaily/site-meme-emoji/source/_posts/updated-in-2024-10-best-memes-right-now-include-image-gifvideo.md

 * You can draw on the emoji with a pen or pencil.
 * It autosaves your work.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9ECz3oZ8NrQ?si=86vkwkDJo9HQXpzt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Wondershare Fotophire

 Wondershare Fotophire is a fantastic photo editing tool that works magically on all kinds of images.
 Whether your photo is loaded with multiple emojis, you can remove them easily using Fotophire.
 If you are thinking about **how to remove emojis from pictures** using Fotophire, it’s pretty easy.

 You need to clone any part of the image, and the tool will automatically use its algorithm to fill the emoji with its surroundings so that the filled area looks natural and blends well with the rest of the photo.
 Fotophire is a good option for both beginners and pros.

 **Key Features**

 * It removes all kinds of unwanted objects from an image, including emojis.
 * Using Fotophire is easy and convenient.
 * A good tool for both pros and beginners.
 * Background doesn’t get impacted, and the original image quality remains intact.

 ### 3\.
 GIMP

 [GIMP](https://www.gimp.org/) is a free and open-source photo editor, which allows you to remove emojis from a photo.
 It is available for Windows, macOS, GNU/Linux, and other operating systems.
 GIMP has been designed for everyone who would want their picture to look better.

 If you wish to manipulate a high-quality image, you don’t have to worry about that because it accepts bigger-size photos as well.
 GIMP lets you clone an area and use that part on the emoji.
 You can also adjust the opacity of the cloned item depending on your requirements.

 **Key Features**

 * It lets you clone the surrounding area to hide an emoji.
 * Accepts all the top image formats.
 * It doesn’t pixelate the image after editing it.
 * A free tool to use with lots of photo editing features.

 ### 4\.
 Jihosoft Photo Eraser

 [Jihosoft Photo Eraser](https://www.jihosoft.com/photo/photo-eraser.html) is a good photo editor tool that removes emojis or unwanted objects from an image by analyzing the surroundings.
 Once done, it will fill the selected emojis with the intelligently-generated textures.
 If you no longer want the emojis to be there is an image, Jihosoft Photo Eraser will be an ideal tool to use.
 The tool’s primary purpose is to remove unwanted items from an image, which is why it is an excellent software to go for.

 **Key Features**

 * It removes unwanted objects, such as emojis, from a photo.
 * It allows the cloning of things to replace emojis.
 * Using Jihosoft Photo Eraser is easy.
 * The photo quality remains intact.

 ## Part 3: Best Emoji Remover Apps on iPhone and Android

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### 1\.
 Snapseed

 Snapseed is a [photo editing app](https://tools.techidaily.com/wondershare/filmora/download/) that is available for both iPhone and Android users.
 It has a masking feature, which lets you mask any object in a photo, including an emoji.
 Snapseed is a good tool to get rid of unwanted items from any image.